Notproginfinix/phhusson-treble_experimentations/Nokia-G300.md

 Then, bootloader unlock is only possible with firmware 02US_1_10M or older.
 Most importantly, the value of AntiRollback returned from "fastboot oem get_devinfo" should be 2.

 If newer than 02US_1_10M, then the value of AntiRollback is 3, which bootloader unlock will not be possible.
 Attempting bootloader unlock on such device will hard brick the phone.
+After bootloader unlocked, you should never upgrade OS to 02US_1_160 or newer.

 ## Hardware Support (Android 14)